Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 To foster personal growth, Type 4s can focus on:

-- Developing Self-Awareness: Engaging in self-reflection through journaling, therapy, or introspection can help Type 4s better understand their emotions and motivations.
+- Developing Self-Awareness: Self-reflection through journaling, therapy, or introspection can help Type 4s better understand their emotions and motivations.
 - Cultivating Gratitude: Focusing on gratitude can shift their perspective from lacking to appreciating what they have.
 - Practicing Self-Compassion: Type 4s often battle self-criticism.
 Techniques like mindfulness and positive self-talk can foster a more compassionate self-relationship.
 - Goal-Setting: Establishing specific, achievable goals aligned with their values can provide direction and a sense of accomplishment.